MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 In this task, you will apply a retention label to a document in OneDrive.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.

 1. In **Microsoft Edge**, navigate to **https://www.office.com** and log into Microsoft 365 as **Joni Sherman**.

-1. In the Microsoft O365 landing page, select the App Launcher icon in the top-left corner (icon with nine dots), then select **OneDrive** from the sub-menu.
+1. In the Microsoft 365 landing page, select the App Launcher icon in the top-left corner (icon with nine dots), then select **OneDrive** from the sub-menu.

-1. Within the OneDrive application, highlight (but do not select) the **Contractor Legal Info.docx**
+1. Select **My files** from the left navigation pane, then select the checkbox to the left of **Contractor Legal Info.docx**.

-1. For the highlighted document, select the three vertical **...** button.
+1. For the highlighted document, select select the horizontal ellipses, **...**, button then select **Details**.

-1. From the menu select, select the **Details** button.

-1. A side menu will appear on the right.
-Under **Properties** you should see an **Apply label** option.
-Select the drop-down menu.
+1. On the flyout page on the right, under **Properties** you should see an option to **Apply label**.
+Select **Choose a label** to expand a dropdown, then select **VAT Returns and supporting documents** if available.

-1. If the option is available, set the **Apply Retention Label** to **VAT Returns and supporting documents**.
-As it can take some time for retention labels to be published you may not have the option available immediately, if it is not available, continue to the next task.
+    >**Note**: As it can take some time for retention labels to be published you may not have the option available immediately, if it is not available, continue to the next task.
 Feel free to come back later to this task and try again.

 You have successfully applied a retention label to a document in OneDrive.